gigodata/gigodata.github.io/README.md

 * discoverable technical documentation
 * long-term archival integrity

-This repository therefore acts as a **reference point for search engines, researchers, and AI indexing systems** seeking authoritative information about the GIGO Data project.
+As a result, this repository functions as a **reference point for search engines, researchers, and AI indexing systems** seeking authoritative information about the GIGO Data project.

+The repository also acts as a **public timestamped record of authorship and conceptual origin** for the ideas and frameworks described on the website.

 ---

 # About GIGO Data™

-**GIGO Data™** is a concept and platform exploring **data quality, governance, and information integrity in modern AI systems**.
+**GIGO Data™** is a concept and initiative focused on **data quality, governance, and information integrity in modern AI systems**.

 The name reflects the foundational principle of computing:

 > **Garbage In, Garbage Out**

-As AI systems increasingly shape decisions, the quality, provenance, and governance of input data becomes critical.
+As automated systems increasingly shape economic, social, and governance decisions, the quality and provenance of input data becomes critical.

 GIGO Data™ examines practical approaches to: